pananton/busrpc-spec/docs/style.md

 * If several files are imported, prefer to order them by their nesting level: first files from the same directory, then from the parent directory, etc.
 * Prefer to order each group of imported files with the same nesting level alphabetically
-* Inside the method description file *method.proto* prefer to import class description file *class.proto* first (even if method is static) and then all remaining files in the order specified above
+* Inside the method description file *method.proto* prefer to import class description file *class.proto* first and then other files in the order specified above
-* Inside the service description file *service.proto* prefer to import method description files in the following way:
+* Inside the service description file *service.proto* prefer to import method description files in the following order:
   1. description files for methods, implemented by the service
   2. description files for methods, invoked by the service